large-cat/purec-lfds/README.md

 # pure-c-lfds
-lock-free data structures from https://liblfds.org/. renam api and format it.
+lock-free data structures from https://liblfds.org/. rename api and format it.